danieldelcore/trousers/README.md

 [![npm](https://img.shields.io/npm/v/trousers.svg)](https://www.npmjs.com/package/trousers)
 [![Downloads per month](https://img.shields.io/npm/dm/trousers.svg)](https://www.npmjs.com/package/trousers)

-Style your React components with Trousers!
+React components are more stylish with Trousers!

 [Try it here](https://danieldelcore.github.io/trousers/)

-Think of Trousers like [styled-components](https://www.styled-components.com/) + [classnames](https://github.com/JedWatson/classnames) + [BEM](http://getbem.com/introduction/), wrapped in a lovely [React Hooks API ❤️](https://reactjs.org/docs/hooks-overview.html).
-Trousers is designed to help you co-locate CSS and JS but opinionated in that it helps you avoid using JavaScript where CSS can take over.
-It loosely follows a BEM-like methodology, borrowing the concept of Blocks (the component), Elements (the child node you want to apply styles to) and Modifiers (apply styles when your component has particular props or state) to reduce the complexity that normally comes with CSS-in-JS.
+Trousers is a [hooks-first](https://reactjs.org/docs/hooks-overview.html) CSS-in-JS library, designed to help developers author React apps with performant and semantic CSS.
+It is heavily influenced by the conventions introduced by [BEM](http://getbem.com/introduction/), borrowing the concept of Blocks (the component), Elements (children nodes) and Modifiers (styles as a function of state).
+Through this API, Trousers encourages semantic organisation of styles without inadvertently increasing the runtime implications often associated with CSS-in-JS libraries.

 ## Get started 🏗